Forcing a unique minimum spanning tree and a unique shortest path: Introduction

 For {\shortincmst} and {\shortexcmst}, we can naturally generalize these problems to the settings in matroids.
 This generalization allows us to handle these two problems in a uniform way.
 In particular, we observe that the problem of finding a minimum forcing set for minimum weight bases in a matroid $M$ is equivalent to that of finding a minimum weight anti-forcing set for maximum weight bases in the dual matroid $M^*$.
 We design a polynomial-time algorithm for computing a minimum anti-forcing set for maximum weight bases in a matroid $M$, assuming that $M$ is given as an independence oracle (see \cref{sec:preliminaries} for details).
 This yields polynomial-time algorithms for {\shortincmst} and {\shortexcmst} (\cref{thm:mst:main}).
 Our polynomial-time algorithm exploits a well-known greedy algorithm for the maximum weight basis problem.

 For {\shortincsssp} and {\shortexcsssp}, we can observe an intriguing distinction between them: {\shortincsssp} is polynomial-time solvable (\cref{thm:inclusion-forcing-set-stpath}), while {\shortexcsssp} is \NP-complete (\cref{thm:exclude-nph}).
 To the best of our knowledge, this is the first example in which there is a complexity gap between the two models (see \cref{tbl:summary}).
 Our polynomial-time algorithm for {\shortincsssp} is based on the simple reduction that reduces the problem on general weighted directed graphs to that on unweighted directed acyclic graphs.
 This reduction enables us to design a dynamic programming algorithm.
-For {\shortexcsssp}, we give a polynomial-time reduction from \vertexcover{} in \cref{thm:exclude-nph}.
-To overcome this intractability, we show that {\shortexcsssp} can be solved in linear time on graphs of bounded treewidth via Courcelle's theorem~\cite{CourcelleM93} (\cref{thm:treewidth-exclude-stpath}).
+For {\shortexcsssp}, we give a polynomial-time reduction from {\mcbiclique}, proving that it is W[1]-hard when parameterized by the distance between $s$ and $t$.
+To overcome this intractability, we design several FPT algorithms for {\shortexcsssp}.